This article was updated on 7th August 2023 for clarity and freshness.

 The best dishes to serve with mimosas are spinach and mushroom frittata, ham and cheese croissants, French toast casserole, eggs benedict, or avocado and grapefruit salad.
 For appetizers, go with bacon twists, smoked salmon crostini, or Mediterranean pinwheels.

-If you’re a vegetarian you can swap the ham for spinach (eggs florentine), or get fancy and use smoked salmon (eggs royale).
+Will Cook For Smiles’ recipe is a classic, but there are other variations you can try.
+If you’re a vegetarian, swap the ham for spinach (eggs florentine), or get fancy and use smoked salmon (eggs royale).

 Why we love this recipe: it includes a foolproof recipe for homemade hollandaise sauce.

 Everyone loves hash browns, which makes them a solid choice for your brunch menu.

 Making hash browns usually involves lots of oil and frying, but these hash brown cups are baked instead.
 They’re easier to make because the oven does the work, and they’re healthier too.

 But the best part?
 These hash brown cups freeze well.
 Meaning you can make a big batch and freeze the extras, so you’ll always have these treats ready to go.